-Chlorine is a yellow-green gas at room temperature.
-It changes to a liquid when under pressure – for example in compressed gas cylinders.
+The leakage of chlorine gas is common in railroad accidents.
+It is a yellow-green gas at room temperature.
+It changes to liquid when under pressure—for example in compressed gas cylinders.
 Chlorine gas is heavier than air and has a strong irritating odor like bleach.
-We can smell chlorine at levels much lower than those levels considered harmful.
+We can smell chlorine at levels much lower than those considered harmful.

-Chlorine use is widespread in industry (notably in paper mills, chemical manufacturing plants), for disinfecting drinking water and swimming pools, and in household bleach.
+Chlorine use is widespread in industry (notably in paper mills and chemical manufacturing plants), for disinfecting drinking water and swimming pools, and in household bleach.
 When used properly and at appropriate levels, chlorine is a safe and effective disinfectant.

 Chlorine gas is irritating and corrosive to the airways, eyes, and skin.